dgattey/dg/README.md

 ### DB

 Because Spotify + Strava use Oauth and I use their APIs to pull stats/etc, I needed a lightweight DB to store auth tokens.
-That way, I could redeploy without losing them or the refresh tokens that would allow me to fetch new ones.
-Planetscale comes from the Vercel team and is super easy to use.
+I use Neon + Sequelize for this.

 There's only two tables, one for the tokens and one for the Strava activities, and they're used from the server only.